Hong-Revo/LearnAnalytics-mrs-spark/README.md

 # Microsoft R with Spark on HDInsight

 This is a one-day workshop on Using R Server on Spark.
 Student can find course modules as rmarkdown documents in the [Student-Resources]() directory.
 Instructions on how to deliver the course can be found in the [Instructor-Resources]() directory.
+It is usually expected that the student has already completed the [Microsoft R for Data Science Course](https://github.com/Azure/LearnAnalytics-mr4ds).

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FLearnAnalytics-mrs-spark%2Fmaster%2FInstructor-Resources%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>